 PAM device has been deployed and positioned to the south of Sha Chau Island inside the SCLKCMP (Figure 2.10), supplement the detection of CWD presence in the south Sha Chau area that are not recorded visually by the land-based theodolite tracking survey and to coincide the theodolite data when there is sighting from the land-based station at Sha Chau.
-In this reporting period, Ecological Acoustic Recorder (EAR) has been retrieved on 14 January 2021 for analysis of data for year 2020.
-To improve the length of deployments, speed of data gathering, and efficiency in data analysis, C-POD and its successor F-POD which can record the click trains of cetaceans automatically has been proposed in replacement of the previous EAR at the same location with effective from January 2021.
-A F-POD was deployed at the location on 30 December 2021.
-It was retrieved and subsequently redeployed on 24 February 2021.
-A C-POD has been deployed in replace of the F-POD on 08 March 2021.
+Both C-POD and F-POD are considered as effective PAM devices in detecting CWD occurrence, and F-POD was the main PAM device deployed where feasible.
+In this reporting period, the C-POD has been retrieved on 20 May 2021 for data collection and the F-POD was subsequently deployed.
 As the period of data collection and analysis takes more than four months, PAM results could not be reported in quarterly intervals but report for supplementing the annual CWD monitoring analysis.